pytrackdat/pytrackdat/README.md

 > specifically the URL of the server onto which the application will be
 > deployed (i.e. set up and ran).

+> **Note about PyTrackDat development builds**
+> PyTrackDat application development builds cannot export baRcodeR labels from
+> the web interface.
+This is a known issue and currently unfixable due to R
+> and Python compatibility issues.

 It will also prompt for the details of an administrative user.
 Enter in a username and password for testing purposes.
 The 'email' field is optional.